Quick Summary

 Ranthambore, situated in present-day Rajasthan, stood as a formidable fortress ruled by the Chauhan Rajputs.
 Its strategic location and imposing defenses made it a symbol of Rajput power and resistance.
 In 1301, Alauddin Khilji’s forces initiated a siege on Ranthambore, aiming to expand the boundaries of the Delhi Sultanate.
 Despite facing fierce resistance from the Chauhan ruler, Hammir Dev, Alauddin’s armies persisted.
 Eventually, after a prolonged and arduous siege, Ranthambore’s defenses were breached, and Hammir Dev was defeated.
 This victory marked the submission of Ranthambore to Alauddin’s authority, solidifying his control over the region.

 Gujarat, governed by the Vaghela dynasty, presented a lucrative target for Alauddin Khilji’s expansionist ambitions.
 Situated in western India, Gujarat boasted rich resources and strategic importance.
 From 1299 to 1304, Alauddin launched a series of campaigns in Gujarat, strategically weakening the Vaghela rulers.
 Through skillful military maneuvers and persistent assaults, Alauddin gradually eroded the strength of the Vaghela dynasty.
 By 1304, his forces achieved a decisive victory, annexing Gujarat into the Delhi Sultanate.
-This triumph extended Alauddin’s dominion further westward, consolidating his power in the region.
+This triumph extended Alauddin’s dominion further westward, consolidating his regional power.

-Chittorgarh, commonly known as Chittor, emerged as a powerful Rajput stronghold in medieval India.
+Chittorgarh, commonly known as Chittor, emerged as a mighty Rajput stronghold in medieval India.
 Its impregnable fortifications and rich cultural heritage made it a symbol of Rajput valor and resilience.
 In 1303, Alauddin’s forces laid siege to Chittor, commencing a prolonged and intense struggle.
 Despite facing determined resistance from the Rajput ruler, Ratan Singh, Alauddin’s armies pressed on relentlessly.
 After enduring a protracted siege, Chittor finally fell to Alauddin’s forces.
-Ratan Singh was defeated, and Alauddin emerged victorious, gaining control of the fortress and further expanding his influence in the region.
+Ratan Singh was defeated, and Alauddin emerged victorious, gaining control of the fortress and expanding his regional influence.

-Malwa, governed by the Paramara dynasty, was a region of strategic importance in central India.
+Malwa, governed by the Paramara dynasty, was strategically important in central India.
 Its fertile lands and significant resources made it a desirable target for Alauddin Khilji’s expansionist endeavors.
 In 1305, Alauddin’s forces launched a decisive campaign into Malwa, confronting the Paramara king, Karna, in battle.
-Through superior military tactics and strategic maneuvering, Alauddin’s armies emerged triumphant, defeating Karna and incorporating Malwa into the Delhi Sultanate.
-This victory bolstered Alauddin’s control over central India, further solidifying his authority in the region.
+Alauddin’s armies emerged triumphant through superior military tactics and strategic maneuvering, defeating Karna and incorporating Malwa into the Delhi Sultanate.
+This victory bolstered Alauddin’s control over central India, further solidifying his regional authority.

 In the “Ganga-Yamuna Doab” region, Ala-ud-din-Khilji departed from the traditional revenue system of “iqta” and instead introduced “land grants” and “vassals.”
 Under his rule, agricultural taxes were increased by 50%, a taxation system that persisted well into the nineteenth and twentieth centuries.
 He eliminated rural chiefs and began collecting taxes directly from cultivators.
 He also introduced new taxes such as the “Jizya” tax, levied on non-Muslims, and taxes related to grazing lands (“charai”) and war booty (“khums”).

 Changes in market pricing were implemented to ensure the affordability of goods for his military.
 However, these adjustments had adverse effects on the Hindu population, perceived as harsh measures.
-To regulate the market, Ala-ud-din-Khilji established government oversight and transportation systems, particularly along the Yamuna River near Delhi.
+Ala-ud-din-Khilji established government oversight and transportation systems to regulate the market, particularly along the Yamuna River near Delhi.

-Ala-ud-din-Khilji bolstered the military force by recruiting 475,000 horsemen at low salaries, a strategy aimed at controlling market dynamics.
+Ala-ud-din-Khilji bolstered the military force by recruiting 475,000 horsemen at low salaries, a strategy to control market dynamics.
 He introduced divisions between generals and soldiers, implemented laws preventing the representation of horses more than once, and instituted a process of horse branding to ensure accountability and efficiency.

 Bans were imposed on alcohol, cannabis, and gambling within his realm, seeking to instill moral discipline.
 Although initially strict, he later permitted private consumption of alcohol.
 Prostitution was outlawed, with regulations requiring prostitutes to be married.
 Efforts were also made to suppress adultery, reflecting Ala-ud-din-Khilji’s desire to impose societal order and control during his reign.